 Roll The Poori

-- Knead the dough again for a minute until it is smooth and then divide it into 14-16 equal size pieces.
-Roll each piece to make a smooth ball and press it gently in between your palms.
+- Knead the puri dough again for a minute until it is smooth.
+Then, divide it into 14-16 equal-sized pieces.
+Roll each piece into a smooth ball and press it gently between your palms.

 - Take one dough ball and apply 2-3 drops of oil over it.
-Roll it into a 4-inch circle.
+Roll it into a 4-inch circle using a rolling pin.
 The side of the circle should be slightly thinner than the center.
-Roll 3-4 balls and keep the rest covered with a kitchen cloth.
+Roll 3-4 balls and cover the rest with a kitchen cloth.

 Fry The Poori

-- Heat 4-5 cups of oil for frying the poori in a pan over high heat.
-We need very hot oil to fry the poories.
-If the poories are fried in less hot oil, they will not puff up perfectly and will also absorb more oil.
+- Heat 4-5 cups of oil in a pan over high heat until the oil temperature is very high.
+You need very hot oil to fry the poori.
+If fried in less hot oil, they will not puff up perfectly and absorb more oil.

-- To check if the oil is hot enough, drop a small ball of dough into it.
-If it rises immediately, it means the oil is hot enough to fry the puri.
-If the ball does not rise immediately, then heat the oil for some more time.
+- Note – Drop a small dough ball into the oil to check if it is hot enough.
+If it rises immediately, the oil is hot enough to fry the puri.
+If the ball does not rise immediately, heat the oil for more time.

-- Slide a rolled poori from the side of the pan gently in the hot oil and fry until it puffs up (10-15 seconds).
+- Slide a rolled puri gently from the side of the pan into the hot oil and fry until it puffs up (10-15 seconds).
 Keep pressing gently with the back of a slotted spoon.
-Flip and fry from the other side as well until nicely browned (10-15 seconds).
+Flip and fry from the other side until nicely browned (10-15 seconds).

 - Drain it on a plate lined with a paper towel.
 Fry all the rolled poori in the same manner.